requirejs/element/README.md

 Both [Polymer](http://www.polymer-project.org/) and [X-Tags](http://x-tags.org/) provide extras on top of the base capabilities being specified.
 While those things may be nice, and some are to feel out what might need to be standardized later, it gets hard to figure out what is custom and what is not, or to only take the custom parts that an app may use.

-The goal of this modular plugin approach was to provide a small base to provide basic template, ID-to-path conversion, selector wiring and document.registration management, then encourage support for additional features as separate modules that can be mixed in to an element module's prototype.
+The goal of this modular plugin approach was to provide a small base to provide basic template, ID-to-path conversion, and document.registration management, then encourage support for additional features as separate modules that can be mixed in to an element module's prototype.

 This results in each module for a custom element just needing to export the object properties that will be mixed in to the prototype for the element's constructor function.
 [Example from the tests](https://github.com/jrburke/element/blob/master/tests/basic/www/lib/basic-header/main.js).